 | Workers Comp | $70 | $838 |

-Note: We analyzed rates for your two-employee business across 79 industries, focusing on general liability, professional liability, workers' compensation and business owner's policies.
-Our Arizona research covers the companies we surveyed and won't include every rate available to your specific business.
+Note: We analyzed rates for a two-employee business across 79 industries, covering general liability, professional liability, workers' compensation and business owner's policies.
+This research covers the companies we surveyed and doesn't include every rate available to your business.

 Arizona Business Insurance Cost by Industry and Coverage

-Arizona business insurance costs fluctuate dramatically based on your industry and chosen coverage, spanning $69 to $15,033 annually.
-Compare commercial insurance rates for your specific coverage needs and industry below.
+Arizona business insurance costs $69 to $15,033 annually, depending on your industry and coverage type.
+Compare commercial insurance rates for your coverage needs and industry:

 | Accountants | General Liability | $21 | $252 |